rustatian/Algos_Rust/LeetCode/Medium/docs/leftmost_columt_with_at_least_a_one.md

     1 <= mat.length, mat[i].length <= 100
     mat[i][j] is either 0 or 1.
-    mat[i] is sorted in a non-decreasing way.
+    mat[i] is sorted in A non-decreasing way.

 ```rust